-We are asking all who support our troops in the US Armed Forces including our Veterans organizations to stand with the families facing the dire, and in some cases, deadly consequences of having drunk poisoned water while working or living at Fort Ord.
+We are asking all who support our troops in the US Armed Forces including our Veterans organizations to stand with the families facing the dire, and in some cases, deadly consequences of DOD contamination.

-Poisoned in service to our country, hundreds of Veterans who served on Fort Ord Army base are facing cancers and other serious illnesses after drinking contaminated water.
+Poisoned in service to our country, hundreds of Veterans who served on Fort Ord Army base are facing cancers and other serious illnesses they are concerned are related to base contamination.
 Sadly in good company, many Fort Ord Veterans are suffering from rare blood cancers and other medical conditions which were recognized as linked to the water contamination at Marine Corps Base Camp Lejeune in North Carolina.
 And as with Lejeune, civilian patriots who also served on base, as well as the families who lived there, are also suffering and dying.

 Fort Ord was declared an EPA Superfund site in 1990 and was even placed on the National Priorities List as among the worst contaminated sites in the country.
 And in fact, many of the same contaminants found at Lejeune have been found contaminating the air, soil, and water at Fort Ord.
 This includes several known or probable carcinogens, namely Benzene, PCE, and TCE.
 These 3 highly toxic chemicals were primary contaminants of concern at both Lejeune and Fort Ord.
 But despite the similarities, all VA benefit claims for those exposed at Fort Ord are being denied.